-Many of us are hustling right now to prepare for the upcoming Christmas holiday: decorating, shopping, attending work parties, presentations, baking, and let’s not forget upcoming dinner ideas if you’re responsible for hosting Christmas this year.
-We traditionally eat ham for Christmas dinner in our house, but I know there are many American families who have turkey on Christmas instead, which is why I wanted to clue you in to the fabulous turkey dinner we just had this past Thanksgiving, and hopefully it’ll help make your Christmas dinner planning much easier this year too.
+We traditionally eat ham for Christmas dinner in our house, but I know there are many American families who have turkey on Christmas instead, which is why I wanted to clue you in on this awesome Thanksgiving app that helped me and my family cook a fabulous turkey dinner recently and with very little stress.
+And hopefully, it’ll make your Christmas dinner planning just as elegant and easy.

-Come Thanksgiving each year, our family tries a new Turkey menu to spice up our Thanksgiving holiday.
-Since this is normally our holiday to host at my house, I usually plan the menu and the rest of my family members graciously play guinea pigs and compliantly make side dishes and desserts to bring over for dinner.
-The last few years we tried Thanksgiving Paula Deen style, another year it was a totally healthy and organic menu with everything being low sugar, low salt – and another year we went off the deep end….deep-fried turkey.
-It’s always a lot of fun to see what we like or don’t like, but I can honestly say this year’s turkey dinner may be the very best one we’ve ever had.
+In our family, it’s tradition to test out new Turkey menus each year to spice up the Thanksgiving holiday.
+Since Thanksgiving is usually our holiday to host, I normally plan the menu and the rest of my family members graciously play guinea pigs and help make side dishes and desserts to bring over for dinner.
+The last few years we tried Thanksgiving Paula Deen style, another year it was a totally healthy and organic menu with everything being low sugar and low salt.
+And another year, we went off the deep end doing deep-fried turkey.
+It’s always a lot of fun to see what everybody likes or doesn’t like, but I can honestly say that thanks to the Thanksgiving Menu Maker From Fine Cooking app, this year’s turkey dinner was the very best one we’ve ever had.